james-willett/james-willett.com/content/posts/scala/scala-basics/3-functional-programming/what-is-a-function/index.md

 # Higher Order Functions

 Functions are now being used as _First class values_ in the MyList application.
-We can now say that **map, flatMap and filter** are _Higher Order Functions_.
+We can now say that `map`, `flatMap` and `filter` are _Higher Order Functions_.
 [Higher order functions](https://docs.scala-lang.org/tour/higher-order-functions.html) either receive functions as parameters or return other functions as result.
 Higher order functions are critical to functional programming, because functions are used as **first class citizens**.

 To explore this further, let's define a function that takes an int and returns another function that takes an int and returns an int.

 First we need to decide what type this function is going to take.
-The type is going to be **Function1** that takes an Int, and the return type is going to be _another_ Function1 that takes an int and this time returns an int.
-So the type is **Function1[Int, Function1[Int, Int]]**.
+The type is going to be `Function1` that takes an Int, and the return type is going to be _another_ `Function1` that takes an Int and this time returns an Int.
+So the type is `Function1[Int, Function1[Int, Int]]`.
 This is what the final function looks like:

 ```scala
 val superAdder: Function1[Int, Function1[Int, Int]] = new Function1[Int, Function1[Int, Int]] {